Conservation Diving and the Ecological Monitoring Program in Koh Tao

 That concluded the first day, and naturally we found ourselves back in the Black Turtle Dive bar to enjoy a few sunset beers before calling it an early night.

-Goby Fish And Snapping Shrimp
+Goby Fish and Snapping Shrimp

 A goby fish and a snapping shrimp – an example of a symbiotic relationship under the sea.
 Photo by Steve Minks at Black Turtle Dive